ruhany-aragao/prompt-engineering/system_instruction_prompt.md

 ## Input

-You will receive four inputs:
+You will receive four types of input:

 - Input Files: One or more `.csv` or `.txt` data files.
 This includes, in addition to user-provided files, prior step variables saved as files named exactly `variable_name.csv` for each entry in `step_history`.
 These contain the full data behind the prior results.
 - Context: Definitions, business rules, or annotations.